alexed1/LightningFlowComponents/flow_action_components/ersNavigateToRecord/README.md

 ## Setup

-Drag the Action Element onto your Flow Canvas, select ersNavigateToRecord and provide Input Values for the 3 parameters.
+Drag the Action Element onto your Flow Canvas, select navigateToRecord and provide Input Values for the 3 parameters.
 If this element is the last one in your Flow, the user will be redirected to the defined record screen in the selected mode.

 ## Important Operations Notes